Bangladeshis abroad expressing solidarity with Bangladeshi Bloggers in Brooklyn NY

 Bangladeshi hip-hop singer Anik Khan

 Bangladesh’s culture of violence has been a constant problem in its development.
-Bangladeshi community living abroad, especially new and second generation of Bangladeshis can help to curb that culture by showing better alternatives.
+The Bangladeshi community living abroad, especially the new and second generation of Bangladeshis, can help curb that culture by showing better alternatives.
 This event was one example.
 An important aspect of the event was that it was organized jointly with non-Bangladeshi organizations.
-This kind of endeavor could bring more attention to a wider audience about Bangladesh.
+This endeavor could bring more attention to a broader audience about Bangladesh.

 Hope the participating Bangladeshis will not stop there.
-They will continue writing about Bangladesh on blogs, newspapers, magazines, social medias, etc. Words, music, drama, painting, photo, video – all can be instruments for a powerful dialog to promote a civil society in Bangladesh from abroad.
+They will continue writing about Bangladesh on blogs, newspapers, magazines, social media, etc. Words, music, drama, painting, photo, video – all can be instruments for a powerful dialogue to promote a civil society in Bangladesh from abroad.

-Is it possible to organize such event by any Bangladeshi organization where the new generation of Bangladeshis will speak their minds freely!
+Is it possible for any Bangladeshi organization to organize such an event where the new generation of Bangladeshis will speak their minds freely?

 Second Generation Bangladeshis holding vigil for Rajon in Brooklyn, New York.